Everest Base Camp In January.

 This Buddhist event is observed on the first day of the new year among Nepali ethnic groups with Tibetan ancestors, particularly the Gurung, Tamang, and Sherpa.

-Because the majority of people who reside in the Everest region are Sherpas, if you happen to be there during Lhosar, you may encounter some festivities.
+Because most people who reside in the Everest region are Sherpas, if you happen to be there during Lhosar, you may encounter some festivities.

 Trekking Tips for January